Tutorial 1 - Using the materials library

 Note

-Materials can be removed from the library with the remove_materialslibrary! function.
+Materials can be removed from the library with the delete! function.

 Add a duplicate material by accident: